RMMR-Group/RMMR-Group.github.io/exvivo_hemi.md

 **Frequency  Card**

-Hit  Go -> Apply (make sure it converges, might need to repeat a few times)
+Hit  `Go` (make sure it converges, might need to repeat a few times)

 ![Sample and Coil](exvivo_hemi/frequency_adjustments.jpg)

 **Transmitter Card**

-Select  'Double Echo Sequence'  from drop down menu.
+Select  'B1Map 2D'  from `Sequence & Resolution` drop down menu.

 Starting Voltage can be set to 30 V.

-Hit Go > Apply.
+Hit `Go` (make sure it converges, might need to repeat a few times)

 Voltage should be below 70, otherwise there is an issue and you should not proceed with the scan!